vinaychaware/Review/backend/README.md

-# Washroom Review Backend API
+# Washroom Review Backend API (PostgreSQL)

-A standalone Express.js backend server for the washroom review system that connects to your existing PostgreSQL database.
+A standalone Express.js backend server for the washroom review system that connects directly to your PostgreSQL database.

 ## 🚀 Quick Start